What Does It Look Like To Study Communication at Concordia?

-The mission of the Communication Major at Concordia University is to develop:
+The mission of the Bachelor of Arts in Communication at Concordia University Texas is to develop:

-To meet this mission we offer two concentrations:
+To meet this mission, we offer three concentrations:

 - Interpersonal Communication